Uterine Fibroids – Understanding Fibroids & Your Treatment Options

 - Reproductive issues, including possible infertility

-Most women who develop fibroids don’t have any symptoms since they’re small enough to go unnoticed.
+Most women who develop fibroids don’t have any symptoms since they’re small enough to go without noticing them.

-However, if you suspect you may have a fibroid, make sure to visit your health provider, who may be able diagnose fibroids during an annual pelvic exam.
-Other methods of diagnosis may be needed, such as an ultrasound, MRI or hysteroscopy.
+However, if you suspect you may have a fibroid, make sure to visit your health provider.
+An annual pelvic exam can detect and diagnosie if one has fibroids.
+Other methods of diagnosis may be need an ultrasound, MRI, or hysteroscopy.

 Uterine Fibroid Treatment Options

-Medication can cause fibroids to shrink from blocking the production and secretion of estrogen.
-Low-dose birth control, for instance, can be prescribed to control symptoms of fibroids, like heavy menstrual bleeding and pelvic pain.
+Medication can cause them to shrink from blocking the production and secretion of estrogen.
+Low-dose birth control, for instance, can be be prescribed to control symptoms of fibroids, like heavy menstrual bleeding and pelvic pain.

 Other medications to treat fibroids include “gonadotropin releasing hormone agonists” (GnRHA), such as Lupron®.
-GnRHA can help make fibroids easier to remove, or provide temporary relief of symptoms, but are also known to have side effects including decreased sex drive, hot flashes and depression.
+GnRHA can help make fibroids easier to remove, or provide temporary relief of symptoms, but are also known to have side effects including decreasing sex drive, hot flashes, and depression.

-In more extreme cases, surgery may be required, with the type of surgery depending on the location of the fibroid.
+In more extreme cases, you may require surgery, with the type of surgery depending on the location of the fibroid.
 There are also non-surgical ways to eliminate fibroids.